rimien/THL-bookmarklet/README.md

 - Drag the link into your bookmarks
 - Done!

-Tested browsers:
+Tested in:
-- latest version of Firefox, Chrome and Safari on OS X
+- latest versions of Firefox, Chrome and Safari on OS X
 - Safari on iOS